-Western Blot Analysis.
-Western blot analysis was carried out according to a previously described assay (Mosli et al., 2015).
-In brief, total cell lysates (50 μ g) were separated by 10% SDS-PAGE and then samples underwent electrophoresis at 120 V for 2 hours and separated proteins were transferred onto Immun-Blot PVDF Membrane.
-Then, protein membranes were blocked overnight at 4°C using blocking solution containing 0.15 M sodium chloride, 3 mM potassium chloride, 25 mM Tris-base, 5% skim milk, 2% bovine serum albumin, and 0.5% Tween 20.
-After blocking, the blots were subjected to washing three times for 30 minutes with Tris-buffered saline (TBS)-Tween-20.
-The blots were then incubated for 2 hours at 4°C with primary antibodies in TBS solution [0.05% (v/v) Tween-20, 0.02% sodium azide].
-Incubation with a peroxidase-conjugated IgG secondary antibodies in blocking solution was performed for 1 hour at room temperature.
+Western blot analysis was carried out according to previously described assay (Mosli, Esmat et al. 2015).
+In brief, total cell lysates (50 μg) was separated by 10% sodium dodecyl sulfate-

+polyacrylamide gel electrophoresis (SDS-PAGE) and then samples were undergone electrophoresis at 120 V for 2 h and separated proteins were transferred onto Immun-Blot® PVDF membrane.
+Then, protein membranes were blocked overnight at 4 °C using blocking solution containing 0.15 M sodium chloride, 3 mM potassium chloride, 25 mM Tris-base, 5% skim milk, 2% bovine serum albumin, and 0.5% Tween 20.
+After blocking, the blots were subjected to washing 3 times for 30 min with Tris-buffered saline (TBS)-Tween-20.
+The blots were then incubated for 2 h at 4 °C with primary antibodies in TBS solution (0.05% (v/v) Tween-20, 0.02% sodium azide).
+Incubation with a peroxidase-conjugated IgG secondary antibodies in blocking solution was performed for 1 h at room temperature.
 Visualization of the bands was carried out using the enhanced chemiluminescence method according to the manufacturer's instructions (GE Healthcare Life Sciences).
-ImageJ software (National Institutes of Health, Bethesda, MD; http:// rsb.info.nih.gov/ij) was used to quantify the intensity of the protein bands in relation to the signals acquired from (β-actin or GAPDH) loading control.
-Data, given in the figures, are represented as relative protein intensity (%) + S.E.M., as compared with control group.
+ImageJ software (National Institutes of Health, Bethesda, MD, USA; http://rsb.info.nih.gov/ij) was used to quantify the intensity of the protein bands in relation to the signals acquired from (β-actin or GAPDH) loading control.
+Data, given in the figures, are represented as relative protein intensity (%) + SEM, as compared to control group.